Phee Jinq En

-Phee Jinq En (born 29 November 1997) is a Malaysian swimmer.
+Phee Jinq En (born 29 November 1997) is a former Malaysian professional swimmer.
 She competed at the 2016 Summer Olympics in the women's 100 metre breaststroke; her time of 1:10.22 in the heats did not qualify her for the semifinals.
 She also completed at the 2020 Summer Olympics in the women's 100 metre breaststroke and women's 200 metre breaststroke, capture a time of 1:08.40 (rank: 29) and 2:32.57 (rank: 31) respectively.
 Phee is also a current Malaysian swimming national record holder in both women's 50m and 100m breaststroke.
 Phee currently swims under the DSA Swimming Club for Swim Meets and Championships.
 DSA Swimming Club is one of the top swimming clubs in Malaysia.